Myrtle Beach, SC29588

 Mortgage and Risk — Myrtle Beach, SC

-According to the latest data from the U.S. Department of Housing and Urban Development (HUD) as of 2023, the number of mortgages originated in Myrtle Beach, SC in that year was 1487.
-72.0% of all primary home loans were conventional, the remainder were government-backed loans, such as FHA loans.
-The average loan-to-value for all loans was 69.0%.
-Of those, 27.0% were >90% loan to value.
-This is considered very high, suggesting that mortgage risk is large in Myrtle Beach, SC.
-Investor activity in Myrtle Beach, SC is low, as 3.0% of all loans are originated by investors.
-In 2023, 10.0% of all loans were cash-out refinances, suggesting few homeowners are actively tapping their home's equity.
+According to HUD data as of 2023, there were 1487 mortgage originations in Myrtle Beach, SC, of which 72.0% of loans were conventional mortgages.
+The average loan-to-value was 69.0%, with 27.0% above 90% LTV (very high).
+This implies large mortgage risk in Myrtle Beach, SC.
+Investor activity is low, as 3.0% of loans were by investors.
+10.0% of loans were cash-out refinances, suggesting few homeowners are tapping equity.

 Mortgages